Welcome to today's edition of the Rush 24-7 podcast.

 They think that's a good thing.

-So we, you know, the energy issue was paramount.
+So, you know, the energy issue was paramount.

 Palin keeps it on the forefront.

-Reaching out, according to the McCain strategy was paramount.
+Reaching out, according to the McCain strategy, was paramount.

 She obviously does that.

-Because I was on the floor, and I can tell you that between Laura Bush and Sarah Palin, it's hard to say who's got the better legs.
+I was in the convention hall, and the greatest, I missed the greatest, oh, I don't know, manifestation of that because I was on the floor, and I can tell you that between Laura Bush and Sarah Palin, it's hard to say who's got the better legs.

 I mean, they're both very nice.